Whom should I contact with questions about Summerfest?

 What should I not bring into Summerfest?

-Alcohol, Weapons, Pets, Bicycles (o.k. to valet or lock-up outside festival), Skates, Skateboards, Scooters, Oversized Backpacks, Picnic Coolers, Folding Chairs, Grills, Illegal Substances or anything else the police at the entrances may deem not in the best interests of Summerfest.
+Alcohol, Illegal Weapons, Pets, Bicycles (o.k. to valet or lock-up outside festival), Skates, Skateboards, Scooters, Oversized Backpacks, Picnic Coolers, Folding Chairs, Grills, Illegal Substances or anything else the police at the entrances may deem not in the best interests of Summerfest.
 All bags are subject to search by the Atlanta Police Department.

 Are alcoholic drinks available at Summerfest?